jckmcmhn/xoxo-gossip-giRL/README.md

 ## The Algorithm

 The way this learning algorithm works is as follows:
+- At the start of the training process a table is initialised containing every possible state-action pair.
+Each state-action pair is given an initial value of 0
 - Players play until the game ends, either p1 wins, p2 wins or 9 moves are made without anyone winning<sup>1</sup>.
 - If one or both players are set as learning agents:
-  - If a reward has been configured for winning, the script takes the winning player's actions and works backwards through them.
-The last action gets the full reward value, the one before that gets slightly less of the reward value and so on
+  - If a reward has been configured for winning, the script takes the winning player's state-action pairs and works backwards through them.
+The last state-action gets the full reward value, the one before that gets slightly less of the reward value and so on
   - If a reward has been configured for losing or draws, the same process is carried out.
   - This should mean that moves that win the game have very high values and the moves that led up to that position should have relatively high values also
     - For example, while I could not always get the policies to take a corner piece on the first turn (which is apparently the 'correct' move) they did consistently favour the middle square on the first move
   - Moves taken right before an opponent made a winning move should have very low values and the moves that led up to that position should have relatively low values
   - Moves that lead to draws (which I have tended to reward slightly less than winning) should have values in the middle
+- The training process follows an epsilon-greedy algorithm: the learning agent makes most of its moves at random at the start of the process, but overtime it uses the currently best rated action in the table when making its moves

 ## Corrections and Know Issues
 ### Theory
-I realised a little too late into the project that I'd oversimplified some of the theory.
+I realised a little too late into the project that I'd oversimplified a lot of the theory.

 However, in "Reinforcement Learning: An Introduction" by Richard S. Sutton and Andrew G. Barto, the authors say the following (emphasis mine):